byuccl/ddr_rowhammer/radiation2023/DDR4_PARSE_LOGS/DDR4_Results.md

 ### Continuous Test 5 (2023-06-29 13:49:36 - 14:58:07)
 - There were 45 timeouts in this test
 - The first error was at 13:50:03
-- It is hard to see specific patterns because test kept timing out while reading the errors because the delay was shorter than need for this board.
+- It is hard to see specific patterns because test kept timing out while reading the errors because the delay was shorter than needed for this board.
 - There were 10 addresses that got the most errors during this test, and these addresses are:
 0x0e99007 0x162c7a7 0x2f76f9d 0x3d6effe 0x5cd65dc 0x65a1dec 0x7f0086d 0x88c7f96 0x73fd4b0 0x7d9ef11